ikramsarfraz/flights_app/README.md

 # Flights Delay Information App

 A Node, Express, MySql, React app.
 Finds and displays information regarding delays from a specific origin to a destination of different flights defined by the user.
 All viusualizations created using Apex Charts.
+Also, includes authentication for user registration.

 ## Flight Data